arkaloscom/arkalos/README.md

 ## Key Features

-* **🚀 Modern Python Workflow:**`<br>` Built with modern Python practices, libraries, and a package manager.
+* **🚀 Modern Python Workflow:**<br> Built with modern Python practices, libraries, and a package manager.
 Perfect for non-coders and AI engineers.

-* **🛠️ Hassle-Free Setup:**`<br>` No more struggling with environment setups, package installs, or import errors.
+* **🛠️ Hassle-Free Setup:**<br> No more struggling with environment setups, package installs, or import errors.

-* **🤝 Easy Collaboration & Folder Structure:**`<br>` Share code across devices or with your team.
+* **🤝 Easy Collaboration & Folder Structure:**<br> Share code across devices or with your team.
 Built-in workspace folder and file structure.
 Know where to put each file.

-* **📓 Jupyter Notebook Friendly:**`<br>` Start with a simple notebook and easily transition to scripts, full apps, or microservices.
+* **📓 Jupyter Notebook Friendly:**<br> Start with a simple notebook and easily transition to scripts, full apps, or microservices.

+* **🕸️ Browser Automation & Structured Web Crawling & Scraping:**<br> Control a real browser to bypass auth and captchas, crawl dynamic websites, and extract structured data using simple annotations with CSS selectors, attributes, slices, and regex — no manual parsing needed.

-* **📊 Built-in Data Warehouse:**`<br>` Connect to Notion, Airtable, Google Drive, and more.
+* **📊 Built-in Data Extractors & Warehouse:**<br> Connect to Notion, Airtable, Google Drive, and more.
 Uses SQLite for a local, lightweight data warehouse.

 * **🤖 AI, LLM & RAG Ready.
-Talk to Your Own Data:**`<br>` Train AI models, run LLMs, and build AI and RAG pipelines locally.
+Talk to Your Own Data:**<br> Train AI models, run LLMs, and build AI and RAG pipelines locally.
 Fully open-source and compliant.
 Built-in AI agent helps you to talk to your own data in natural language.

-* **🐞 Debugging and Logging Made Easy:**`<br>` Built-in utilities and Python extensions like `var_dump()` for quick variable inspection, `dd()` to halt code execution, and pre-configured logging for notices and errors.
+* **🐞 Debugging and Logging Made Easy:**<br> Built-in utilities and Python extensions like `var_dump()` for quick variable inspection, `dd()` to halt code execution, and pre-configured logging for notices and errors.

-* **🧩 Extensible Architecture:**`<br>` Easily extend Arkalos components and inject your own dependencies with a modern, modular software design.
+* **🧩 Extensible Architecture:**<br> Easily extend Arkalos components and inject your own dependencies with a modern, modular software design.

-* **🔗 Seamless Microservices:**`<br>` Deploy your own data or AI microservice like ChatGPT without the need to use external APIs to integrate with your existing platforms effortlessly.
+* **🔗 Seamless Microservices:**<br> Deploy your own data or AI microservice like ChatGPT without the need to use external APIs to integrate with your existing platforms effortlessly.

-* **🔒 Data Privacy & Compliance First:**`<br>` Run everything locally with full control.
+* **🔒 Data Privacy & Compliance First:**<br> Run everything locally with full control.
 No need to send sensitive data to third parties.
 Fully open-source under the MIT license, and perfect for organizations needing data governance.

 ## Truly Open-Source, Local, and Compliant